Premature Rupture of Membranes (PROM)/Preterm Premature Rupture of Membranes (PPROM)

 Tocolytics.
 Medications used to stop preterm labor.

-Women with PPROM usually deliver at 34 weeks if stable.
+Women with PPROM usually are induced to deliver at 34 weeks if stable.
 If there are signs of abruption, chorioamnionitis, or fetal compromise, then early delivery would be necessary.)

 Prevention of premature rupture of membranes